xi/sass-planifolia/README.md

 -   High performance math algorithms
 -   WCAG compatible [color contrast](www.w3.org/TR/WCAG20/#contrast-ratiodef)
     functions
--   More functionality may be added when required
+-   More functionality may be added on demand.
 -   Can be installed with bower.
-Npm (eyeglass) or rubygem support may be added when required.
+Npm (eyeglass) or rubygem support may be added on demand.

 # What is not included?